Q: What is The Red Backpack Fund?

 Q: Are applications reviewed on a rolling basis?

 A: Applications are reviewed at the close of an application phase.
-For example, applications that are submitted for the June cycle (June 1 - 8) will begin to be reviewed by our team on June 9.
+For example, applications that are submitted for the June cycle (June 1 - 8) were reviewed by our team on June 9.
 Status updates are not provided on a rolling basis.

 Q: Will there be additional documentation required after I submit my application?